SumoBob567/resumeanalyser/README.md

-# Resume Analyzer
+# Resume Analyser

-A full-stack web application that analyzes resumes against a job description to provide semantic and keyword-based match scores.
+A full-stack web application that analyses resumes against a job description to provide semantic and keyword-based match scores.
 Built using **FastAPI** for the backend, **React** for the frontend, and **Sentence Transformers (SBERT)** for natural language understanding.

 ---